htr3n/loan-approval-portal/README.md

 Some other pages for development/testing

-   * Verifying the underlying database (see `src/main/java/com.westbank.web.DevController`) : http://localhost:9999/portal/dev.html
+   * Verifying the underlying database (see `com.westbank.web.DevController`) : http://localhost:9999/portal/dev.html

    * Checking the list of running Web services: http://localhost:9999/portal/services